Unexpected items to change under the King’s reign

 The Queen’s Birthday public holiday is unlikely to change – at least immediately – and will be renamed the ‘King’s Birthday’.

-Victoria, New South Wales, Tasmania and the Northern Territory celebrate the holiday on the second Monday of June, while Queensland celebrates in September, and Western Australia in October.
+Victoria, New South Wales, Tasmania, South Australia and the Northern Territory celebrate the holiday on the second Monday of June, while Queensland celebrates in September, and Western Australia in October.

 The Victorian government confirmed it would be changing the public holiday’s name, saying no administrative action was required.